JH108/application-tracker/GUIDELINES.md

 ### Project Documentation

 1. Maintain a comprehensive README with:
    - Project overview
    - Setup instructions
    - Usage examples
    - Architecture overview
 2. Document API endpoints with examples
 3. Keep UI implementation plans up-to-date
 4. Document significant design decisions

+### Changelog

+Maintain a CHANGELOG.md file following the [Keep a Changelog](https://keepachangelog.com/) format to track notable changes between versions.

+---

+These guidelines are meant to evolve with the project.
+Suggestions for improvements are welcome through pull requests or issues.